cmvandrevala/more-than-equations/content/Computer Science/Labs/Searching for the Answer.md

 ## 📝 Thought Provoking Questions

-1. Describe your algorithm for implementing the inverted file index.
+1. Describe your algorithm for implementing the inverted file index in a few sentences.
+2. Benchmark the runtime of your algorithm using some different sized inputs.
+Visualize yur results using an appropriate graph and post it in the discussion board.
-2. Estimate the time complexity of your solution.
-Explain your reasoning.
+3. What is the time complexity of your algorithm based on your benchmarks?
-3. Estimate the space complexity of your solution.
+4. Estimate the space complexity of your algorithm.
 Explain your reasoning.

 ## 💼 Add-Ons For the Portfolio